briandipalma/spa-2014/workshop_part2.md

         //Append to documentFragment.
     });
     // append the documentFragment to your

-5. Once the list of contacts is displayed create a template that represents the component.
-The template should have a header with the text 'Contacts', an
-    <hr> and a section for the contacts to be placed.

 6. Change your render method to place the document fragment in the contacts section.
     You can save the contacts section during the attachedCallback as this.contactsSection